-Like how you think a big city in the country would be – noisy, crowded and polluted – Manila is all of them and its getting worse every single day.
-But what makes Manila the “undesirable place” to some can be the reason of why millions are still tied up into its ground.
+Like how you think a big city in the country would be – noisy, crowded and polluted – Manila is all of them.
+But what makes Manila the “undesirable place” can also be a reason of why many people still want to stay and live in this metropolis.

 What’s so lovable about Manila and why I am here?